dbeck/dbeck.github.io/_posts/2015-10-19-Wrapping-up-my-Elixir-TCP-experiments.markdown

 ### UPDATE: Linux performance

 I only tested on my Macbook Air which I thought is OK as long as my goal is to improve my Elixir skills by polishing this experiment.
 Thanks to Panagiotis PJ Papadomitsos' comments I checked this on a spare Linux box too.
 This is around 7 years old box running Linux non-virtualized.
-I have a few other boxes at work but they all running VMware VMs, so as per Panagiotis' suggestion may not be the best for these test.
+I have a few other boxes at work but they all running VMware VMs, so as per Panagiotis' suggestion may not be the best for these tests.

 **Here are the results:**